andrea9293/memogenius/backend/README.md

 ## 📱 Personal Assistant with AI-powered features

 MemoGenius is an intelligent personal assistant that helps you manage reminders and find information through natural language conversations.
-Built with Google Gemini AI, it provides a seamless experience across both Telegram and web interfaces.
+Built with Google Gemini AI, it provides a seamless experience across Telegram, web interfaces, and now Alexa devices.

 ## ✨ Features